-USTR has issued a Classification Guide (Guide) that provides comprehensive and authoritative guidance and establishes the policies and procedures for classifying, downgrading, and declassifying national security information.
-The Guide provides for the protection of USTR information and its availability to authorized users and requires all employees to ensure the information USTR works with every day is properly classified, marked, and safeguarded.
+USTR has issued a Classification Guidance (Guidance) that provides comprehensive and authoritative guidance and establishes policies and procedures for classifying, downgrading, and declassifying national security information.
+The Guidance provides for the protection of USTR information and its availability to authorized users and requires all employees to ensure the information USTR works with every day is properly classified, marked, and safeguarded.

 USTR annually reports to the Information Security Oversight Office (ISOO), which evaluates the effectiveness of the Government’s security classification programs, about all material classified by USTR.
 As part of the report process, USTR reviews all classified material for possible declassification.
 The purpose of the USTR declassification program is to:

 - Review all historically valuable classified information, including foreign government information.